melaniehoff/Peer-to-Peer-Folder-Poetry/README.md

 This workshop assumes no coding experience and simultaneously takes the position that everyone who interacts with computers in some way is already a programmer.

+## Creative thinking/writing exercise: Write a paragraph about the village and home you would like to imagin living in.
+### This can take the form of a paragraph, a mind map, or a list.
+Bring your writing to class tommorrow
+- your description does not have to be realistic or practical.
+What would your ideal living environment look like?
+What is your utopia?
+- Consider how you would like to share space with others in your environment.
+How you communicate and care for each other?
+- What kinds of public spaces does your city have and how are they accessed?
+- Be as specific as you can.
+What kinds of plants and animals live in your village or in your garden at home?
+What kinds of rooms does your home?
+What objects and feelings do those rooms have for you?
+- Consider the ephemeral aspects of your city as much as the physical aspects.
+ - What are the emotional qualities of the spaces in your village?
+ - What is the weather like in your village?
+ - How are different parts of your village accessed and by whom?

 ## Please Review these Resources Before Class
 - [What is DAT and why Peer-to-peer?](https://p2p.newcomputers.group/guides/why-self-host.html)
 - [P2P Folder Poetry Arena Channel](https://www.are.na/melanie-hoff/peer-to-peer-folder-poetry)